logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

     * :ref:`who5-data-elements`

 * AMHC and Head to Health have been rebranded as Medicare Mental Health Centres (MMHC).
-Version 4.1.1 introduced the `8: MMHC` reponse for :ref:`dfn-program_type`.
+Version 4.1.1 introduced the `8: MMHC` response for :ref:`dfn-program_type`.
 The following changes have been applied to the :ref:`dfn-program_type` field on both the Intake and Episode tables:

   - `2: Head to Health` renamed to `2: Head to Health Clinic`.
 This response is only to be used by organisations commissioned by Victorian PHNs.
 Please refer to :ref:`dfn-program_type` for more information.
   - `3: AMHC` has been retired.
 An error will be returned if this response is used.

-* A new :ref:`dfn-veteran` field has been added to the Episode table.
+* A new :ref:`dfn-veteran` field has been added to the Intake and Episode tables.
 This field was included in The Way Back specification.
-  There is a new IAR-DST varient in development for Veterans.
-Veterans has been included on the Episode table instead of the new UA Episode table so that it can be used for monitoring both the IAR-DST and Univeral Aftercare.
+  There is a new IAR-DST variant in development for Veterans.
+Veterans has been included on the Intake and Episode tables instead of the new UA Episode table so that it can be used for monitoring both the IAR-DST and Universal Aftercare.

 * A new :ref:`dfn-iar_dst_practitioner_reason_for_override` has been added to the IAR-DST table.